selenocysteine/conserved-chromosomal-clusters/README.md

 # Hetairos - Prediction tool for conserved chromosomal clusters of Pfam domain coding regions in microbial genomes
 ## General info
-This repository includes a set of Python 3.6 scripts that were used for the prediction of chromosomal clusters of Pfam domain regions from Bacterial and Archaeal genomes.
+This repository includes a set of Python 3.6 scripts that can be used for the prediction of evolutionarily conserved chromosomal clusters of Pfam domain regions in Bacterial and Archaeal genomes.

-The name hetairos comes from the ancient greek word ἑταῖρος (hetaîros, genitive ἑταῖρου), a noun meaning comrade, companion, partner, friend; pupil, disciple; member of a religious guild; (rarely) lover, member of a pair of lovers; (in the plural) the guards i.e. the cavalry of the Macedonian kings; (as an adjective) associate of.
-Just like two Pfam domains that cluster throughout evolution. :)
+The name hetairos comes from the ancient greek word ἑταῖρος:
+> ἑταῖρος (hetaîros, genitive ἑταῖρου): a noun meaning comrade, companion, partner, friend; pupil, disciple; member of a religious guild; (rarely) lover, member of a pair of lovers; (in the plural) the guards i.e. the cavalry of the Macedonian kings; (as an adjective) associate of.

+Just a perfect description of two Pfam domains that keep clustering together throughout evolution. :)

 ## Setup
 The scripts were written to be used with Python v3.6.
 The required libraries are listed in the file requirements.txt.